 Local Kid’s Theatre Omaha, NE

-- Worked five days a week alongside director and producer of local kid’s theatre company.
+- Worked five days a week alongside director and producer of local kid’s theater company.
 Helped guide group of 12 kids in program.
 Assisted with warm-up activities, rehearsals, learning lines, and organizing production.

 Local Animal Shelter Omaha, NE